Oregon Green Energy Guide

 Critics may have a point.
 SoloPower, a solar energy startup that received millions in incentives to open a Portland manufacturing plant, is suspending operations in North Portland by the summer of 2013, barely a year since it commenced operations.

-Portland’s two marque green energy businesses, SolarWorld and Vestas are also in trouble.
-SolarWorld, the German crystaline solar panel manufacturer, which has operated a taxpayer-subsidized factory in Hillsboro, is under severe price pressure by the Chinese, while wind turbine powerhouse, Vestas, has been hammered by a plunging stock price, has lost its lead in global wind turbine market share.
+Portland’s two marque green energy businesses, SolarWorld and Vestas have recently suffered downturns.
+SolarWorld, the German crystaline solar panel manufacturer, which has operated a taxpayer-subsidized factory in Hillsboro, is under severe price pressure by the Chinese, while wind turbine powerhouse, Vestas, was hammered by a plunging stock price, and lost its lead in global wind turbine market share.
+Like many industries, they experience economic fluctuations.

 Green energy advocates say Oregon has what it takes; the silicon processing expertise, the wind, the waves, and a massive regional power distribution network.
 It’s a natural fit.